KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.md

 This software is capable of facilitating atomic-swap exchanges between approximately 99% of the coins listed on [coinmarketcap.com](https://coinmarketcap.com).
 All coins were listed without charge.

-## Why is Komodo's DEX Special?
+## Why is AtomicDEX Special?

 When it comes to DEX technology, Komodo has a remarkable story.

 In April 2014, Komodo’s lead developer experimented with his first atomic-swap prototypes.
 By August of 2017, Komodo released version 1.0 of the atomic-swap DEX software, allowing anonymous Internet users to perform over 100,000 atomic swaps via automation.
 These are but two examples of how Komodo has led the way in atomic-swap DEX technology since the beginning.

-To understand Komodo DEX software, one must first understand what a decentralized exchange is, why it is important, and how atomic swaps come into play.
+To understand AtomicDEX software, one must first understand what a decentralized exchange is, why it is important, and how atomic swaps come into play.

 This discussion requires a small amount of foundational knowledge.
 The reader should be generally familiar with blockchain technology and should understand the basic ideas of the Komodo project.
 If an overview of Komodo is needed, head to the documentation introduction, ["Why Komodo?"](../start-here/outline-for-new-developers.html#why-komodo) For a more thorough understanding of general blockchain technology, check out [Part I of the Komodo whitepaper.](https://komodoplatform.com/whitepaper) This section of the whitepaper gives an overview of how a blockchain works and why it matters.
 After reading those articles, the following discussion should be attainable.